 A 100% cotton cover.
 Contains millions of microfibers and a "pillow-in-pillow" design.
-Hypoallergenic.
 Two-inch gusset allows for proper neck alignment.
 Reports of reduced neck and back pain with regular use.
-Boosts airflow around the head for cooler, more comfortable sleeping.
+Boosts airflow around the head for a cooler night's sleep.

 Some wish these pillows were a little firmer and more supportive.